Skip to main content

 • Install screen doors with a heavy kick plate and durable frames to prevent warping and ensure a good seal from the outdoors.

-• Install screens on all exterior windows that are able to open.
+• Install screens and weatherstripping on all operable exterior windows.

 • Install head flashing, side flashing, and sill pan flashing around all windows and doors.